74ultra/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Answer:
+        Sessions provide a way to perserve data across requests by storing session information on the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Answer:
+        Hashes and salts passwords so that when they are stored they cannot be reversed to plain text or otherwise 'decrypted' (or at least it is made much more difficult)

 - [ ] What does bcrypt do to slow down attackers?

+    Answer:
+        Allows for multiple rounds of hashing that increases the theoretical time it would take to discover the plain text password.

 - [ ] What are the three parts of the JSON Web Token?

+    Answer:
+        Header,
+        Payload,
+        Signature

 ## Minimum Viable Product